Unification Decree (Spain, 1937)

 The Unification Decree was a political measure adopted by Francisco Franco in his capacity of Head of State of Nationalist Spain on April 19, 1937.
 The decree merged two existing political groupings, the Falangists and the Carlists, into a new party - the Falange Española Tradicionalista y de las Juntas de Ofensiva Nacional Sindicalista (FET y de las JONS).
 As all other parties were declared dissolved at the same time, the FET became the only legal party in Nationalist Spain.
-It was defined in the decree as a link between state and society and was intended to form the basis for an eventual totalitarian regime.
+It was defined in the decree as a link between state and society and was intended to form the basis for an eventual totalitarian regime modeled after Fascist Italy and Nazi Germany.
 The head of state – Franco himself – was proclaimed party leader, to be assisted by the Junta Política and Consejo Nacional.
 A set of decrees which followed shortly after appointed members to the new executive.

 The merger was imposed upon the Falange Española de las JONS and the Carlist Traditionalist Communion.
 Leaders of both parties – Manuel Hedilla of the Falange and Manuel Fal Conde of the Carlists – were outmaneuvered by Franco, who divided, deceived, and misled them and finally left them no option but to comply with unification on his own terms, and they along with other political opponents were subsequently marginalized.
 The Unification Decree ensured Franco's total political dominance and secured at least a formal political unity within the Nationalist zone, albeit not one of genuine affection.
 It in reality represented the absorption of Carlist offshoots into a subsequently domesticated and subordinated Falange.
 Most scholars consider unification to have been a stepping stone towards a semi-fascist state.
 This augmented Falange served as Spain's sole legal party for the next 38 years, becoming one of the instrumental pillars of Franco's regime.